Congress Socialist Party (CSP)

 The party was founded as a socialist caucus within the Indian National Congress.

-The Congress Socialist Party was founded by radical and young congressmen who during their long terms of imprisonment in the Civil Disobedience Movement came into contact with Marxist ideas.
+The Socialist Party of Congress was founded by revolutionary and young congressmen who had come into contact with Marxist ideas during their long term imprisonment in the Civil Disobedience Movement

 The Congress Socialists belonged to the westernized middle class.

-The Patna meeting gave a call for a socialist conference which would be held in connection to the Congress Annual Conference.
+The meeting in Patna called for a socialist conference to be held in conjunction with the Annual Conference of Congress.

-The constitution of the CSP defined that the members of CSP were the members of the Provisional Congress Socialist Parties and that they were all required to be members of the Indian National Congress.
+The CSP constitution specified that CSP members were members of the Provisional Socialist Party Congress and that they were all expected to be members of the National Indian Congress.

-In 1936 the Communists joined CSP, as part of the Popular Front strategy of the Comintern.
+The Communists joined CSP in 1936, as part of the Comintern’s Popular Front policy.

-In fact, communists dominated the entire Congress in Kerala through its hold of CSP at one point.
+Communists, in fact, controlled the whole Congress in Kerala at one point through its hold of CSP.

 The CSP had adopted Marxism in 1936.

-The Congress Socialist Party wanted to change the society only gradually and by way of introducing social reforms.
+The CSP wanted to transform society by implementing social reforms.